-6. Options Option strategies can be used for appreciation and for income.
-This strategy is rarely used, however.
-7. Hedge Funds and alternate advisors PAA can place money with hedge funds and other advisors/managers.
-These investment alternatives require separate consent documents from our clients.
-The use of these managers is rare.
-C. Risk of Loss Investing in securities involves risk of loss that clients should be prepared to bear.
+D. Risk of Loss Investing in securities involves risk of loss that clients should be prepared to bear.
 The value of securities fluctuates daily.
-PAA may decide to sell any security that could result in a loss for a client.
-PAA regards investment losses as part of the investment process.
+The Adviser may decide to sell any security that could result in a loss for a client.
+The Adviser regards investment losses as part of the investment process.
 Major market declines constitute the biggest risk to clients.
-These moves can outweigh timely and accurate security selection by PAA.
+These moves can outweigh timely and accurate security selection by The Adviser.
 An example of this occurrence is when the entire stock market drops sharply over a very short period of time.
 There is also a risk that a decline in the stock market can take place relentlessly, over a longer period.
-Losses from short term trading can also occur.
+Losses from short-term trading can also occur.
 These losses could exceed profits over a given period.
 Substantial risk also exists in the bond market.
 All different types of issuers of bonds could default.
 In the event of a bankruptcy to a bond issue, a total loss of principal could result.
 If investment company services like mutual funds are used, the management of the mutual fund could pursue losing strategies that could adversely impact clients.

-D. Other Potentially Negative Considerations Investment management necessitates additional tax preparation costs that accounts for trades made in taxable accounts and income earned off these securities.
-Occasionally Master Limited Partnerships (MLPs) are used as investments.
+Exchange traded funds that use leverage are often used in client accounts.
+These securities contain high risks from market movements.
+There can also be high risks from owning illiquid or thinly traded stocks.
+If The Adviser were to buy or sell one of these securities for its clients, there could be a detrimental movement in the price of the security so that clients would be disadvantaged.
+E. Other Potentially Negative Considerations Investment management necessitates additional tax preparation costs that accounts for trades made in taxable accounts and income earned off these securities.
+Occasionally Master Limited

+Partnerships (MLPs) are used as investments.
 These MLPs generate K-1 tax forms for which additional tax reporting is required.
 CPAs charge additional fees to account for K-1s.
 MLP income can also have a negative consequence on retirement accounts in that Unrelated Business Income (UBI) could be taxable even though the security is held in a retirement account.
-Item 9 - Disciplinary Information Registered investment advisers are required to disclose all material facts regarding any legal or disciplinary events that would be pertinent to evaluating PAA or the integrity of PAA's management.
-Clients can refer to the Investment Adviser Public Disclosure website to find any history of disciplinary actions against PAA or its staff, or affiliates.
-See www.adviserinfo.sec.gov PAA has not incurred any disciplinary or legal event that is involved with investment management.
+Item 9 - Disciplinary Information Registered investment advisers are required to disclose all material facts regarding any legal or disciplinary events that would be pertinent to evaluating the Adviser or the integrity of the Adviser's management.
+Clients can refer to the Investment Adviser Public Disclosure website to find any history of disciplinary actions against the Adviser or its staff, or affiliates.
+See www.adviserinfo.sec.gov The Adviser has not incurred any disciplinary or legal event that is involved with investment management.
 None of our staff has been subject to any disciplinary or legal action.
-We are not financially impaired in any way that would affect our duty to perform continuous and ongoing investment management in the best interest of our clients.

 Item 10 - Other Financial Industry Activities and Affiliations PAA uses Fidelity and Schwab as brokers for client accounts.
 These institutions are the custodians of client assets.
 PAA also uses independent, separate affiliates to support its services to clients.